ahmedsaheed/website/data/second-brain/react-theming.md

 date: "2022-06-02T00:00:00"
 ---

 Lately, the use of multiple themes on web and mobile applications has risen immersely.
-While developing this website, I struggled during implementation this feature feature.[[asymptotic]]
+While developing this website, I struggled during implementation this feature feature.

 Stating the above, i have decided to write this brief note on react theming.